Shreyansh-Verma/Hardware-Resource-Management/README.md

 - '''npm start'' to start react front end

 # To run test
-- Run test by using '''npx zest'''
+- Run test by using '''npx jest'''